skreimeyer/NPDES-Report/report/narrative.md

 *Operations*

 The City of Little Rock Public Works Operations provides preventative and complaint-driven maintenance for the MS4.
 Annual inspections for inadequate drainage are conducted for each of the seven wards as well as periodic inspections of streets and drainage by the street foremen.
 The 3-1-1 service provides residence with the ability to create and document requests for service and also acts as a scheduling tool for maintenance activity.
-Over !!TODO!! requests for service were made in 2018 for repairs and maintenance to the MS4.
+Over 2500 requests for service were made in 2018 for repairs and maintenance to the MS4.

 ### 3-1-1 Maintenance Requests for City of Little Rock MS4<a name="3-1-1-Maintenance-Requests-for-City-of-Little-Rock-MS4"></a>
 | Type of Request | Number of Requests |